RGrun/athena/README.md

 ### NOTE

-This was the first real piece of software I ever tried to write.
-I know the code is very rough; I had virtually no idea what I was doing when I tried building this system, and it is not representative of my current coding abilities.
+This project is old.
+I know the code is very rough; I have learned a lot since building this system, and it is not representative of my current coding abilities.

-I've learned a lot since I wrote this system, and I put it up here mostly as a reminder to myself of where I started and how far I've come.
+I put it up here mostly as a reminder to myself of where I started and how far I've come.

 ### DESCRIPTION